lauff/lauff.github.io/README.md

 This still is some boring initial content to get started with it ...

-Let's see whether this changes some time soon to e more meaningful.
+Let's see whether this changes some time soon to be more meaningful.

 see you, Markus